AL Senator-Elect Tuberville: Joe Biden Is a 'Socialist' -- 'Can't Wait to Get His Hands on Your Money'

 It has been a little more than a week since Alabama voters chose former Auburn head football coach Tommy Tuberville over incumbent Sen. Doug Jones (D-AL) to represent the state in the next Congress.

-While questions remain about the presidential election at the top of the ballot in last week’s election, Tuberville warned that Joe Biden would impose a socialist philosophy on the country.
+While questions remain about the presidential election at the top of the ballot in last week’s election, Tuberville warned that Joe Biden would impose a socialist philosophy on the country during an interview with Mobile, AL radio’s FM Talk 106.5 on Thursday.

 “If we elect Joe Biden when all this is said and done — hopefully it does not happen,” he said.
 “We elected a socialist.
 He’s going to go socialism.
 The key to doing that is finding a way to really get people to understand how they can get the government more involved.
 Well, this virus has helped get the government more involved in people’s lives of telling you what you can do, can’t do, church, work, going to school.
 They’ll do the same thing.
 Joe Biden can’t wait to get his hands on your money and give money back to everybody across this country at an even rate.
 They want to make sure they’re going to distribute wealth.
 That’s what socialism is.
 You’re not going to have the freedom to do what you want to do.
 Folks, we’re in a tough situation, and we dialed it up ourselves in terms of who we just elected as president.
 It is what it is.
 We’re a free country.
 You’ve got a right to vote.”